-\\ Carbonaceous BOD $5$ (CBOD $5$ ) or total organic carbon (TOC) may be measured.
+Carbonaceous BOD5 (CBOD5) or total organic carbon (TOC) may be measured to comply with CBOD5.
 Testing shall be in accordance with 40 CFR 136.
-If TOC is measured, the results shall be converted to CBOD $5$ using the equation, Log CBOD $5$ = Log TOC\1.60 - 1.17 and reported on the DMR as CBOD $5$ .
-The TOC data shall also be reported on the DMR.
+If TOC is measured, TOC shall be sampled 3 days per week and reported on the DMR as a monthly average and daily maximum.
+The TOC results shall be converted to CBOD5 using the equation, Log CBOD5 = Log TOC1.60-1.14, and reported on the DMR as CBOD5.